Supply of Services - Terms and Conditions

 (a) ensure that the terms of the Order and any information it provides in the Specification are complete and accurate;

-(c) provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Customer’s premises, office accommodation and other facilities as reasonably required by the Supplier;
+(c) provide the Processor, its employees, agents, consultants and subcontractors, with access to the Customer’s premises, office accommodation and other facilities as reasonably required by the Processor;

-(d) provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that
+(d) provide the Processor with such information and materials as the Processor may reasonably require in order to supply the Services, and ensure that

 such information is accurate in all material respects;